ORNL/AdditiveFOAM/docs/index.md

 # User Guide

-This User Guide explains how to install, run, configure, and extend AdditiveFOAM.
-It documents the governing equations, numerical methods, input files, heat-source models and calibration, boundary conditions, mesh refinement, solver controls, outputs, and utilities provided by AdditiveFOAM.
+The User Guide covers installation, governing equations, numerical methods, input files, heat-source models and calibration, boundary conditions, mesh refinement, solver controls, outputs, and utilities.

 ## Getting started

 1. [Install AdditiveFOAM]({{ '/docs/installation/' | relative_url }}).
 2. [Run the quick start]({{ '/docs/quick-start/' | relative_url }}).
-3. Select the closest [tutorial]({{ '/tutorials/' | relative_url }}) and copy it as the starting point for your case.
+3. Select the closest [tutorial]({{ '/tutorials/' | relative_url }}) and copy it as the starting point for a case.
 4. Use the sections below to configure the physical models, numerical methods, and outputs required by the case.

 ## Table of contents